kurdin/inferno-unstated/README.md

 you can get a general sense pretty quickly.

 The only problem here is that we can't easily share this state with other components in our tree.
 Which is intentional!
-React components are designed to be very self-contained.
+Inferno components are designed to be very self-contained.

 What would be great is if we could replicate the nice parts of Inferno's